Mueller defends Russia probe, says Stone remains a felon

 The op-ed in The Washington Post marked Mueller’s first public statement on his investigation since his congressional appearance last July.
 It represented his firmest defense of the two-year probe whose results have come under attack and even been partially undone by the Trump administration, including the president’s extraordinary move Friday evening to grant clemency to Stone just days before he was due to report to prison.

-Mueller said that though he had intended for his 448-page report on the investigation to speak for itself, he felt compelled to “respond both to broad claims that our investigation was illegitimate and our motives were improper, and to specific claims that Roger Stone was a victim of our office.
+Mueller wrote that though he had intended for his team’s work to speak for itself, he felt compelled to “respond both to broad claims that our investigation was illegitimate and our motives were improper, and to specific claims that Roger Stone was a victim of our office.

 “The Russia investigation was of paramount importance.
 Stone was prosecuted and convicted because he committed federal crimes.
 He remains a convicted felon, and rightly so,” Mueller wrote.